swc-uiuc/wrangling-genomics/_episodes/02-variant_calling.md

 # Setting up

-First we will link in the reference genome data into our `data/` directory. `ln` stands for link.
-Hardlinks typically only work for files (not directories), and they basically act as another name for the same data that is stored on your harddrive.
-However here, we use the `-s` flag, which stands for a symbolic link (symlink).
-A symlink creates a file that stores the path of another file.
-This allows you to access the information in that file with a new path without moving the data on your hard drive.

-Although copying our data would accomplish something similar, this way, the data only lives in one place on our hard drive, thereby taking up less space.
-This becomes important when your files become very large.
-Symbolic links allow you to have the data in one location on your hard drive, but call it from many.
+First we will link in the reference genome data into our `data/` directory, using a symbolic link.

 ~~~
 $ cd ~/dc_workshop
-$ ln -s ~/.dc_sampledata_lite/ref_genome/ data/
+$ ln -s /home/classroom/hpcbio/DC-genomics-2018/.dc_sampledata_lite/ref_genome/ data/
 ~~~
 {: .bash}